LUC4T0N1/Multiplayer-AI-Tic-Tac-Toe/README.md

 It uses some artificial intelligence algorithms, which allows you to play alone against the computer in 3 different difficulties: easy | random | ultra hard.
 In addition, Socket.IO is used to implement a multiplayer mode, which allows you to play against another person while chatting with them, be it a random opponent or a specific friend.

+This is the Front End repo of the project, the Back End repo is here: https://github.com/LUC4T0N1/AI-Tic-Tac-Toe-Back-End

 ## Functionalities
 In this website you can switch between portuguese and english languages, and dark or white mode using the buttons on the navbar.